-For the three months ended March 31, 2012 and year ended December 31, 2011, we incurred net losses and, therefore, have no tax liability.
-We have a previous net operating loss carry-forward of \$1,160,000.
+For the nine months ended September 30, 2012 and year ended December 31, 2011, we have recognized a net profit.
+However, since we have a previous net operating loss carry-forward of in excess of net income of approximately \$1,160,000, no tax liability has been recorded.
 The losses will be carried forward and can be used through the year 2028 to offset future taxable income up to a cumulative total of approximately \$1,514,000.
 The cumulative net operating loss carry-forward for income tax purposes may differ from the cumulative financial statement loss due to permanent differences and timing differences between book and tax reporting.
-Additionally, we have a foreign tax credit carry-forward of approximately \$203,627 that can be used in the future to offset federal income tax owed.
+Additionally, we have a foreign tax credit carry-forward of approximately \$215,644 that can be used in the future to offset federal income tax owed.